The Eyre Affair: Plot summary

 Returning to her own world, Next uses the Prose Portal to release her Aunt Polly, while Jack Schitt reveals that his interest is in the device.
 Goliath had never been able to perfect STONK as a feasible weapon.
 Therefore, with their deadline to deliver the weapons to the military, he had resolved to extract working STONKs from the weapon's manual, itself a work of fiction, as the weapons don't work.
 Thursday reluctantly agrees to let Schitt use the portal for this endeavor, but switches the book connected to the portal to be the text of Edgar Allan Poe's "The Raven".
 When the portal opens, she pushes Schitt inside, and traps him there, while Mycroft destroys the portal.

 Using her new celebrity status, Next enters a televised debate between supporters and opponents of the continuation of the Crimean War.
 Supporters of the war assume that Goliath's plasma rifles will be sufficient to guarantee victory.
 But in the debate, Next publicly reveals that the plasma rifles do not work.
 This forces England to rethink its position, which leads to peace negotiations and an end to the war.

-Next shows up at the church where Parke-Laine is about to be married to another woman, but Rochester's lawyer interrupts the wedding.
+Next shows up at the church where Parke-Laine is about to be married to another woman, but Rochester's lawyer interrupts the wedding to reveal that the bride is already married.
 Next and Parke-Laine are reconciled and marry instead.
 Next's father, a renegade agent from SpecOps-12, the ChronoGuard, turns up to dispense some fatherly advice to his daughter.
 The novel ends with Next facing an uncertain future at work: public reaction to the new ending for Jane Eyre is positive, but there are other repercussions, including Goliath's fury.

 Reception

 The book was generally acclaimed, with critics calling it "playfully irreverent", "delightfully daft", "whoppingly imaginative", and "a work of ... startling originality".

 The "genre-busting" novel spans numerous types of literature, with critics identifying aspects of fantasy, science fiction, mystery, satire, romance, and thriller.
 This led one critic to jokingly suggest that Fforde "must have jotted a bundle of unrelated ideas on slips of paper", and, "instead of tossing them in a hat and choosing a few topics as the focus of his story, [he] grabbed the whole hat."
 Fforde's quirky writing style has led to comparisons with other notable writers, most frequently Douglas Adams, for similar "surrealism and satire", and Lewis Carroll, for similar "nonsense and wordplay".

 Reviewers have compared Fforde to other authors, including Woody Allen, Sara Paretsky, and Connie Willis.
-One critic wondered if Fforde was more "Monty Python crossed with Terry Pratchett, or J.K.
-Rowling mixed with Douglas Adams."
+One critic wondered if Fforde was more "Monty Python crossed with Terry Pratchett, or J. K. Rowling mixed with Douglas Adams."
 The novel was praised for its fast-paced action, wordplay, and "off-centre humour".